mikaturunen/aws-lambda-es6/README.md

 * Locally running Node.js -v > 4.0.0 for ES6 support
 * Basic understanding of compiling ES6 to ES5

 TLDR: AWS is using old version of Node.js, we cannot run ES6 functions there.
-To overcome this, we want to use babel and webpack.
+To overcome this, we want to use babel and gulp.

-##
+## Setup